 You can help prevent toothache by regular brushing and flossing.
 Fluoride can help prevent tooth decay.
 In Australia sufficient fluoride is obtained from fluoride-containing toothpaste and fluoride in the water supply.

 Dental floss will help reduce tooth decay by removing food and plaque from the spaces between teeth.
+It also improves gum health, which is essential to maintaining good teeth.
 Mouthwashes (antiseptics) temporarily lower the number of bacteria in the saliva, but offer only short-term protection.

 ‘Sensitive teeth’ tends to be a term used for teeth that are painful when exposed to extremes of temperature.
 The reason is unknown.
 People with sensitive teeth often have different responses to special toothpastes for sensitive teeth and may have to try a variety of products before they find one that suits them.